 In 2018 we had a similar scenario.
 In December 2017, the projection for summer 2018 was a reserve margin of 8%.
 Market forces being what they are, increased demand and lower reserves led to a 25% increase in the number of instances wholesale electricity prices were higher during June to August 2018, compared to the same months of 2017.
 Retail energy prices began dropping by mid-August ’18, based on a milder than expected weather.

 Bottom line?
-It’s gonna be tight.
-ERCOT projects that the peak load forecast (total expected usage, at our highest level of demand) for summer 2019 is expected to be 74,853 MW.
+Based on early market indicators January – May 2019, we expected it was going to be tight.
+ERCOT projected that the peak load forecast (total expected usage, at our highest level of demand) for summer 2019 was expected to be 74,853 MW.
 That’s 1,300 MW higher than the all time system-wide peak demand record of 73,473 MW set July 19, 2018 between 4 and 5 p.m.
 And, this summer projection assumes normal summer conditions using data from 2006-2017.

-In December and March, we expected fears over scarcity to drive Texas electricity prices up this spring and summer.
-Instead, as of early May 2019, we are seeing that prices have been moderate this spring, likely because retailers have planned ahead this year!
-Perhaps rather than last year’s panic, the industry has adjusted to tight reserves as “the new normal.”
+Perhaps it’s because retailers have planned ahead this year?
+Maybe rather than last year’s panic, the industry has adjusted to tight reserves as “the new normal.”

-Market Changes will Drive Prices Up — Impact of ORDC
+Market Changes Were Expected to Drive Prices Up — Impact of ORDC

-In addition to tight reserve margins, a change in the market, announced January 17, 2019, will also serve to drive prices up.
+In addition to tight reserve margins, a change in the market, announced January 17, 2019, was also expected to drive prices up.
 The loss-of-load probability used in determining the Operating Reserve Demand Curve will increase in both 2019 and 2020.

 The Operating Reserves Demand Curve or ORDC is a mechanism to ensure that generators are compensated to increase supply when reserves get tighter.